 EU Commission promises only minor update on transparency

-The European Commission say it wants to overhaul EU transparency rules on greater access to documents - but can only muster non-binding guidelines instead.
+The European Commission says it wants to overhaul EU transparency rules on greater access to documents - but can only muster non-binding guidelines instead.

-"For the sake of transparency culture, I think that we have to come up with new rules," vice-president Vera Jourova on Monday (15 November).
+"For the sake of transparency culture, I think that we have to come up with new rules," said vice-president Vera Jourova on Monday (15 November).

 Join EUobserver today